Ecwid/ecwid-api-docs/includes/_categories.md

 **categoryId** | number | Internal category ID baseUrl | string | Storefront URL for Ecwid to use when returning category URLs in the `url` field.
 If not specified, Ecwid will use the storefront URL specified in the [store settings](https://developers.ecwid.com/api-documentation/store-information#get-store-profile) cleanUrls | boolean | If `true`, Ecwid will return the SEO-friendly clean URL (without hash `'#'`) in the `url` field.
 If `false`, Ecwid will return URL in the old format (with hash `'#'`).
-We recommend using `true` value if merchant's website supports clean [SEO-friendly URL feature](https://developers.ecwid.com/api-documentation/seo#seo-friendly-urls)
+We recommend using `true` value if merchant's website supports clean [SEO-friendly URL feature](https://developers.ecwid.com/api-documentation/seo#seo-friendly-urls) lang | string | Preferred language for the product fields in search results.
+If a certain field does not have the translation available for the set language, the default language text will be used for that field.

 #### Response